 A well-rounded education

-As well as being very focused on delivering academic results, St Andrews immerses its students in music, drama, the creative arts, sport and technology.
-The school has dance and drama studios, an auditorium, a box theatre, a suite of music rooms and recording facilities, as well as sports facilities including an outdoor swimming pool and gymnasium.
+As well as being very focused on delivering academic results, St Andrews immerses its students in music, drama, the creative arts, sport, and technology.
+The school has dance and drama studios, an auditorium, a box theatre, and a suite of music rooms and recording facilities, as well as sports facilities including an outdoor swimming pool and gymnasium.

 A distinguishing feature of St Andrews is its Juilliard-Nord Anglia Performing Arts Programme.
-Developed in partnership with the performing arts academy based in New York, this arts curriculum puts students in front of Juilliard’s performers and teaching artists at various workshops, masterclasses and performances.
+Developed in partnership with the performing arts academy based in New York, this arts curriculum puts students in front of Juilliard’s performers and teaching artists at various workshops, masterclasses, and performances.
 You really get a feel for the love of music at this school.
-Secondary students learn all about folk music, jazz improvisation, Indian music, film scores and rock ‘n’ roll, to name but a few.
+Secondary students learn all about folk music, jazz improvisation, Indian music, film scores, and rock ‘n’ roll, to name but a few.

 The school’s music curriculum is based on a repertoire curated by Juilliard that is built around 12 categories of music, ranging from Bach and Mozart to Gershwin and John Williams.
-There are also opportunities to join the school orchestra, choirs, tuned percussion ensemble and rock bands; students can learn to play the violin, cello, flute, clarinet, recorder and trumpet.
+There are also opportunities to join the school orchestra, choirs, tuned percussion ensemble, and rock bands; students can learn to play the violin, cello, flute, clarinet, recorder, and trumpet.